Seifalla/Command-line-interpreter/README.md

 This software runs on Linux 4.4.0-34-generic x86_64 (DMB 005)

-To compile use the attached makefile
+To compile, use the attached makefile

 This program supports the following commands: